WebReflection/another-js/README.md

 ###Reserved Words
 These are the only "*problematic*" keys an object could have able to potentially cause problems to external libraries and only if `Object.observe()` or `Object.intercept()` have been used with the specific object, otherwise there's nothing to worry about.
-Since libraries not aware of *AnotherJS* will never use those `Object` methods, again nothing to really worry about but you are surely welcome to update those libraries and promote *anotherJS* version in your own repository, these will be linked here too!
+Since libraries not aware of *AnotherJS* will never use those `Object` methods, again nothing to really worry about but you are surely welcome to update those libraries and promote *AnotherJS* version in your own repository, these will be linked here too!

 ###On Object.intercept(o,f)
 Any time we `o.get(key)`, `o.set(key, value)`, or `o.invoke(key, arg0, arg1)`, together with `invokeArgs(key, [arg0,arg1])` and `(invokeBound(key))(arg0, arg1)` each function registered with `Object.intercept(o,f)` will be called synchronously.